Caramelldansen: Caramella Girls

 Caramella Girls is a virtual group created by Remixed Records in 2008 to promote the "Caramelldansen" song.
-They first showed up in the Japanese release "U-u-uma uma" single on May 21, 2008 as two anime character counterparts for the two female vocalists Malin Sundström and Katia Löfgren, removing the rest of the band members.
+They first showed up in the Japanese release "U-u-uma uma" single on 21 May 2008 as two anime character counterparts for the two female vocalists Malin Sundström and Katia Löfgren, removing the rest of the band members.
 They were then redesigned to be a girl group of three virtual girl characters – Mindy, Nadine, and Vera.
 At some live events, they would appear in masks and costumes.
 Remixed Records has further rebranded all related releases on music platforms from Caramell to "Caramella Girls".

-On March 18, 2011, Caramella Girls released the song "Boogie Bam Dance".
+On 18 March 2011, Caramella Girls released the song "Boogie Bam Dance", available in English, Spanish, and German.
 In October 2012, the band released the Caramelldancing Remixes EP, which features remixes of the English version of the Caramelldansen song by Crazy 1, No Trixx, and DJ Triplestar.

 Caramella Girls has since released other songs and videos.
 Some of these were written by Kim Andre Arnesen and Kristian Lagerström; and some are covers of other bubblegum pop tunes.
-A few of the songs are played at normal speed.
 In 2020, they released a digital compilation album (without "Caramelldansen") called Sweet Decade.

-Credits controversy

-In 2019, Remixed Records owner Giovanni Sconfienza retroactively changed the credits for Caramelldansen and its various remixes from Caramell to the Caramella Girls on digital streaming platforms including Spotify and iTunes, as well as the official Caramelldansen YouTube channel.
-YouTuber jan Misali released a video essay investigating this change in October 2021, with the aim of explaining the true authorship of the song.
-Sconfienza issued a copyright strike on the video in an attempt to suppress the information and delete Misali's channel.
-As of February 2022, the video has been restored.
-In March 2022, the Caramella Girls YouTube channel released their own video statement "Who Wrote Caramelldansen?" where originating vocalist Malin Sundström tries to explain the authorship and performance of the two most notable tracks (2001 and 2008).

 Use in other media

 In July 2009, the Taiwanese gaming company Gamania launched an advertising campaign with the "Caramelldansen" song for the Japanese version of its online game Lucent Heart.
 "Caramelldansen" has also been used in Japanese arcade games.
-A rhythm game of the dance was released by Remixed Records for the Apple iPhone and iPod Touch.
-The team behind popular comedy site LoadingReadyRun has performed the dance for their Desert Bus for Hope charity fundraisers.
+A rhythm game of the dance was released by Remixed Records on iOS on 18 November 2009.
+Entertainment group LoadingReadyRun performs the dance for their Desert Bus for Hope charity fundraisers most years, sometimes multiple times during a single run.
 In August 2010, the characters in the American Disney Channel program Phineas and Ferb perform the dance in the episode "Summer Belongs to You" when they stop by Tokyo.
 "Caramelldansen" is one of the licensed songs in the 2013 edition of Dance Dance Revolution.
 The dance has also appeared as a purchasable "Cat Ear Dance" emote in the 2017 video game Destiny 2.

+In a TV commercial for Gamania's Lucent Heart video game, the couple do the dance with the song playing in the background.
+In the World of Warcraft "Mists of Pandaria" expansion pack, the choreography for the female Pandaren dance emote is derived from this meme.